-An expert guide to hard rubbish
+An expert guide to hard rubbish in Australia and what is suitable for hard rubbish collection.

 Did you know, an average of 51kg of hard rubbish was collected from Victorian households throughout 2020?
 Now that’s a lot of waste saved from landfill.
 The accumulation of hard rubbish throughout Australia is quite severe.
 From broken TV’s to leftovers from your latest landscaping project, it’s quite easy to amass a driveway full of items that won’t fit into the kerbside rubbish bin.